aliyun/terraform-provider-alicloud/website/docs/r/instance.html.markdown

     * `description` - (Optional, ForceNew) The description of the data disk.
 * `status` - (Optional 1.85.0+) The instance status.
 Valid values: ["Running", "Stopped"].
 You can control the instance start and stop through this parameter.
 Default to `Running`.
 * `hpc_cluster_id` - (Optional, ForceNew, Available in 1.144.0+) The ID of the Elastic High Performance Computing (E-HPC) cluster to which to assign the instance.
+* `secondary_private_ips` - (Optional, Available in 1.144.0+) A list of Secondary private IP addresses which is selected from within the CIDR block of the VSwitch.

 -> **NOTE:** System disk category `cloud` has been outdated and it only can be used none I/O Optimized ECS instances.
 Recommend `cloud_efficiency` and `cloud_ssd` disk.